-Food and premises hygiene complaints are investigated.
+Food and premises hygiene complaints are investigated quickly and thoroughly.
 The investigation and control of food-borne infections within food premises is carried out in conjunction with NHS Greater Glasgow and Clyde.
-The Service acts as the originating authority to large scale food manufacturers within the area, coordinating and assisting in complaints and enquiries from other Food Authorities within the UK and Europe.
+The Service acts as the originating authority to those large-scale food manufacturers within the area, co-ordinating and assisting in complaints and enquiries from other Food Authorities within the UK and Europe.